AhmedYousriSobhi/Non-Contact-Digital-Laser-Infrared-Thermometer-Gun/README.md

 # Thermometer-Gun
-Design a prototype for Thermometer Gun that used to detect human temperature for detecting COVID-19
+Design a prototype for Thermometer Gun that used to detect human temperature for detecting COVID-19, with the cooperation with hardware engineer and a mechanical enginee.